Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 You can vary these parameters of likelihood and severity to keep your analysis flexible, as seen here:

-After all the risks have been identified, you want to construct a risk management plan, outlining all risks and their categories, as well as figuring out contingency plans for all of them.
+After all the risks have been identified, you want to construct a risk management plan, outlining all risks and their categories, as well as figure out contingency plans for all of them.

 If you want to learn more about managing risk in your projects, check out this guide: